 Section 41.
-CONTRACT WORK: In the erection, improvement and repair of all public buildings, structures, and works, in all street and sewer work and improvements, and works and embankments for the protection against overflow, and in furnishing supplies or materials for the same, or for other use or purpose, when the expenditure required for the same shall exceed the sum of five hundred dollars, the same shall be awarded by contract, and shall be let, by the Council, to the lowest responsible bidder, after notice by publication in the official newspaper; and security for the due execution and performance of any such contract may be required of the bidder and successful contractor, respectively.
+CONTRACT WORK: In the erection, improvement and repair of all public works and in furnishing supplies, labor or materials for the same, or for other use or purpose, when the expenditure required for the same shall exceed the sum of two thousand and five hundred dollars (\$2,500.00), the same shall be awarded by contract, and shall be let, by the Council to the lowest, responsible bidder, after notice by publication in the official newspaper, and security for due execution and performance of any such contract may be required of the bidder and successful contractor, respectively.
 The detailed procedure for carrying out the provisions of this section shall be prescribed by ordinance.

-Provided, that the Council may reject any and all bids presented, and may, in its discretion, re-advertise for other bids.
+Provided, that the Council may reject any and all bids presented, and may in its discretion, re-advertise for other bids.

-Provided, further, that after rejecting bids, the Council may determine and declare by a four-fifths vote of all its members, that the work in question may be more economically or satisfactorily performed by day labor, or the materials or labor purchased at a lower price in the open market, and after the adoption of a resolution to this effect, it may proceed to have the same done in the manner stated without further observance of the foregoing provisions of this section; and
+Provided, further, that after rejecting bids, the Council may determine and declare by a four-fifths vote of all of its members that the work in question may be more economically or satisfactorily performed by day labor, or the materials or labor purchased at a lower price in the open market, and after the adoption of a resolution to this effect, it may proceed to have the same done in the manner stated without further observance of the foregoing provisions of this section; and

-Provided, further, that in case of a great public calamity, such as an extraordinary fire, flood, storm, epidemic or other disaster the Council may, by resolution passed by a vote of four-fifths of all its members, determine and declare that the public interest or necessity demands the immediate expenditure of public money to safeguard life, health, or property, and thereupon they may proceed, without advertising for bids or receiving the same, to expend, or enter into a contract involving the expenditure of, any sum required in such emergency, on hand in the city treasury and available for such purpose.
+Provided, further, that in case of a great public calamity, such as an extraordinary fire, flood, storm, epidemic or other disaster, the Council may by resolution, passed by a vote of four-fifths of all members, determine and declare that the public interest or necessity demands the immediate expenditure of public money to safeguard life, health, or property, and thereupon they may proceed, without advertising for bids, or receiving the same, to expend or enter into a contract involving the expenditure of any sum required in such emergency, on hand in the city treasury and available for such purpose; and